Submitting a claim to Eurostar

 |120 minutes or more||50% of the value of the affected ticket|

-Compensation is awarded if the cause of disruption the rail operator.
+Compensation is awarded if the cause of disruption can be attributed to the rail operator.
 For example, delays resulting from unscheduled engineering work, signalling problems or a breakdown.
-They aren't liable for things beyond their control e.g. extreme weather (force majeure), vandalism or other act of malevolence (e.g. cable theft) or trespass.
+Eurostar aren't liable for things beyond their control e.g. extreme weather ( force majeure), vandalism or other act of malevolence (e.g. cable theft) or trespass.

 Submitting a claim